hcoles/pitest/README.md

 * Inlined finally block detection (--detectInlinedCode)
 * New experimental switch statement mutator (contributed by Chris Rimmer)
 * Do not mutate Groovy classes
-* Fix for issue 33 - set user.dir to match surefire
+* Fix for #33 - set user.dir to match surefire
-* Fix for issue 43 - optionally suppress timestamped folders (--timestampedReports=true/false)
+* Fix for #43 - optionally suppress timestamped folders (--timestampedReports=true/false)
-* Fix for issue 44 - concurrent modification exception when gathering coverage
+* Fix for #44 - concurrent modification exception when gathering coverage
-* Fix for issue 46 - incorrect setting of flags by ant task
+* Fix for #46 - incorrect setting of flags by ant task
 * Smaller memory footprint for main process
 * Faster coverage gathering for large codebases
 * Faster classpath scanning for large codebases
 * Support for JUnit 3 suite methods
 * Fixes for incorrect detection of JUnit 3 tests

-**Known issue** - Fix for issue 33 may not resolve issue for maven 2 users.
+**Known issue** - Fix for #33 may not resolve issue for maven 2 users.

 Detection of Groovy code has not yet been tested with Groovy 2 which may generate substantially different byte code to earlier versions.